mediassumani/ShazamLite/README.md

 <b>NOTE</b>: ShazamLite only has two powerfull methods:

-  - * get : Use this for most requests when getting data from an API.
+    * get : Use this for requests when getting data from an API.
-  - * set : Use this for when you're sending data to an API.
+    * set : Use this for for requests when you're sending data to an API.

 * Your Model - make sure it conforms to the Codable protocol.